How to Set Up Two-factor Authentication in cPanel

 Step 2 — Enabling Two-Factor Authentication

-Now, you will be prompted with 2 options which will be briefly described below.
-Also, in order to complete them you will have to use the TOTP app.
+At this point, you will see 2 options that will be briefly outlined below.
+To complete them, you will need to use the TOTP app.

-Option 1 is scanning a QR code.
-If you do not have a QR code reader, you can choose option 2 and enter a generated code found below the QR code.
+Option 1 involves scanning a QR code.
+If you don’t have a QR code reader, you can select option 2 and manually enter the generated code located below the QR code.

-Once all the information is entered, the application will generate a 6 digit code that needs to be entered in your cPanel to complete the process.
+Once you have entered all the required information, the application will generate a 6-digit code which you must input into cPanel to finalize the process.

 Congratulations!
-Two-Step Authentication is now enabled on your cPanel account.
+Two-Step Authentication has been successfully activated on your cPanel account.

 Step 3 — Logging Into cPanel

-From now on, after entering your cPanel credentials, you will be required to enter a special 6 digit code generated by the TOTP app.
-If the code is not entered, access to cPanel will be denied, which means that your control panel will be protected even in a situation where someone knows your cPanel password.
+Moving forward, after entering your cPanel credentials, you will need to provide a special 6-digit code generated by the TOTP app.
+If you fail to enter the code, access to cPanel will be refused, ensuring that your control panel remains secure even if someone knows your cPanel password.

 Did you find it helpful?
 Yes No